August 20, 2017: This post is currently up-to-date.

 I took it upon myself to settle the simple question posed in the title of this post: “In what order should I watch Monogatari anime?”
-Just to be sure, by Monogatari anime I mean the several series of various lengths adapted from Nisio Isin’s light novels by studio Shaft under the direction of Akiyuki Shinbō.
+Just to be sure, by Monogatari anime I mean the several series of various lengths adapted from Nisio Isin’s (a palindrome and a pen name) light novels by studio SHAFT under the direction of Akiyuki Shinbō.
 For those unable to bear the suspense, my short answer is “In the order in which either the anime or the novels came out or chronologically.”
 For a longer and more detailed rebuttal read on.

 First of all let me say that I haven’t seen any of the series in its entirety yet.
-To be exact I’ve only watched 9 (out of 15) episodes of Bakemonogatari to date and with Christmas bringing me a bit more free time to watch anime, it hit me that this was a good opportunity to finish at least that.
+To be exact I’ve only watched 9 (out of 15) episodes of Bakemonogatari to date and with My Backlog Adventure forcing me to finish anime I’ve started years ago, it hit me that this was a good opportunity to finish at least that.
 That thought in turn made me think of that headline question.
 So what were my options again?

 1. the order in which the anime came out